 Iceland Seafood International hf. is a limited liability company operating under Act No. 2/1995 respecting Public Limited Companies.
-The framework for Corporate Governance practices within the Company is defined by the provisions of law, the Nasdaq Iceland Rules, the principles set forth in the Corporate Governance Guidelines issued by the Iceland Chamber of Commerce, the Company's Articles of Association and rules of procedures for Board and sub-committees.
+The framework for Corporate Governance practices within the Company is defined by the provisions of law, the Nasdaq Iceland Rules, the principles set forth in the Corporate Governance Guidelines issued by the Iceland Chamber of Commerce, the Company's Articles of Association and rules of procedures for Board and subcommittees.
 The Company is governed by shareholders meetings, the Board of Directors and the Chief Executive Officer.
 The Board of Directors shall be composed of three to five members and up to two alternate members, elected at the Annual General Meeting for a term of one year.
 Currently the board consist of five members and one alternate member.
-Two of five board members are female, the company therefore complies with regulation on gender compositon of the board.
-Furthermore the Senior Executive Management consists of two males and the Company's gender ratio is 52% males, 48% females.
+Two of five board members are female, the Company therefore complies with regulation on gender compositon of the board.
+Furthermore the Senior Executive Management consists of a male and a female, and the Company's gender ratio is 51% males, 49% females.